dotnet/runtime/docs/design/datacontracts/contract-descriptor.md

     "FEATURE_COMINTEROP": 0,
     "s_pThreadStore": [ 0 ] // indirect from aux data offset 0
   },
-  "contracts": {"Thread": 1,"GCHandle": 1, "ThreadStore": 1}
+  "contracts": {"Thread": 1, "GCHandle": 1, "ThreadStore": 1}
 }
 ```

 ## Contract symbol

-To aid in the discovery the contract descriptor should be exported by the module hosting the .NET
+To aid in discovery, the contract descriptor should be exported by the module hosting the .NET
-runtime with the name `DotNetRuntimeContractDescriptor`.
-(Using the C symbol conventions of the
+runtime with the name `DotNetRuntimeContractDescriptor` using the C symbol conventions of the
 target platform.
 That is, on platforms where such symbols typically have an `_` prepended, this
-symbol should be exported as `_DotNetRuntimeContractDescriptor`).
+symbol should be exported as `_DotNetRuntimeContractDescriptor`.

 In scenarios where multiple .NET runtimes may be present in a single process, diagnostic tooling
 should look for the symbol in each loaded module to discover all the runtimes.